Home / Professional Development / APS Awards / Educators / Dale J. Benos Early Career Professional Service Award

 • Not be above the rank of assistant professor or equivalent in government, industry or medicine.

-• May not be a current member of TAC.
+• May not be a current member of the Trainee Advisory Committee.

-Former members of TAC may not apply for the award in the year directly following their term end date.
+Former members of committee may not apply for the award in the year directly following their term end date.

-Applicants who are graduate students or postdoctoral fellows must provide confirmation from their research advisor or department chair that travel funds to the American Physiology Summit will be available.
+Applicants who are postdoctoral fellows must provide confirmation from their research advisor or department chair that travel funds to Summit will be available.

 Criteria